By Mike Bennighof, Ph.D.

 Though American propaganda successfully portrayed the victory at Midway as the triumph of an underdog against long odds, the U.S. Navy actually had a slight advantage in carrier air power at Midway.
 Japanese advantages in surface ships – the origin of the “underdog” statement – were frittered away in a hopelessly complex plan sending many separate forces into action rather than concentrating force.

 The Japanese did hold an overall strategic advantage in naval power in the summer of 1942, one that would erode in the following year as new American warships, in particular the powerful Essex class aircraft carriers, came into service.
 Admiral Isoroku Yamamoto, commander of the Combined Fleet, urged a decisive battle to cripple American naval power while Japan still held this superiority.
-He selected Midway atoll as the bait for such a battle.
+He selected Midway Atoll as the bait to lure the Americans into such a battle.

 Midway itself was a dubious choice; it lay out of air range of the main Hawaiian Islands and was very small.
 It could not have served as a true jumping-off point for an invasion of Hawaii.
 The chief of the Naval General Staff and Yamamoto’s nominal superior, Admiral Osami Nagano, preferred a series of operations aimed at Fiji, New Caledonia and Samoa that would sever communications between the United States and Australia.